icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 ![LWC Table from page 24](images/naca-tn-3338/LWC_table_page_24.png)

-> Because of the cylinder-size trend for droplet radii less than approximately 6 microns (fig. 21), a straight line was faired between a 6 microns and the tabulated value of wt for each pressure ratio.
+> Because of the cylinder-size trend for droplet radii less than approximately 6 microns (fig. 21), a straight line was faired between at 6 microns and the tabulated value of wt for each pressure ratio.
 The results of this interpretation of the data are shown in figure 23; the reasoning underlying this interpretation is presented in the DISCUSSION